moniburnejko/ecommerce-etl-dq/validation/queries/README.md

 # validation queries
-this folder contains all power query (m language) scripts used in the data validation stage of the **ecommerce etl + dq** project.
+this folder contains all power query (m language) scripts used in the data validation stage of the **e-commerce etl + dq** project.
 each query applies or summarizes data quality rules defined in `/validation/functions` and `/validation/validation-rules.md`.

 ## contents